eisenzopf/redactomatic/README.md

         group: my-named-group
         flags: [ ASCII, IGNORECASE, ... ]
       voice:
-        {as per text}
+        ...
 ```

 The `redact.RedactorRegex` class uses a regular expression to match the entity.
-The regular expression can be specified via a `regex ` inline pattern, or be a shared rule  with the `rule-id` key in the `regex `section.
-By default the whole rule has to match, but the matching `group `can be specified which can be a numbered group or a named group (using PCRE naming).
+The regular expression can be specified via a `regex ` inline pattern, or be a shared rule  with the `regex-id` key in the `regex `section.
+The whole regex pattern must match part or all of the phrase.
+Then the matching part of the phrase will be redacted with the redaction label (e.g. [MYDOMAIN-23] ).
+It is possible to redact only part of the matching area of the phrase but specifying the `group ` parameter.
+This can be an integer group number or a named group (using PCRE naming).

 Flags for the regular expression match can be specified via the `flags`value.
 This is a list of items as given below .
 By default  [ IGNORECASE ] is used.